Toumba Stadium: New Toumba stadium Project

-PAOK administration have already presented to the Greek public authorities an architecture study of a new Stadium at Toumba.
+PAOK administration have already presented to the Greek public authorities an architecture study of a new stadium at Toumba.
 The Supreme Civil and Criminal Court of Greece approved a proposal to set up the complete redevelopment of Toumba Stadium in April 2022, deeming legal a draft Presidential Decree concerning the approval of a Special Urban Plan for the district of Toumba, where the venue is located.
 On 21 June 2022, PAOK has formalized the beginning of a collaboration with a team consisting of domestic engineering and consulting firm SALFO and global architectural design company Populous to deliver the project.
 It is estimated that PAOK will be granted a building permit in 2023 and the new stadium will be completed by 2026 and will have a capacity of 41,926 spectators.
-PAOK would probably move to Kaftanzoglio Stadium until the new Stadium is built.
+PAOK would probably move to Kaftanzoglio Stadium until the new stadium is built.

 On 16 June 2025, AC PAOK announced that Greek billionaire Telis Mistakidis will help fund the project.
 Reactions about this announcement were mixed among PAOK supporters, with some praising Mistakidis for his eagerness to help with the project.
-Others, however weren't so trustworthy about this new partnership, with owner Ivan Savvidis stating that he was shocked on the fact that AC PAOK hadn't notified him about this new partnership.
+There was skepticism about the circumstances surrounding the announcement, with owner Ivan Savvidis stating that he was shocked on the fact that AC PAOK hadn't notified him about this new partnership.
 Days passed and on June 23rd, Savvidis finally shared new information about the new stadium project for the first time in years, stating that he'll be the one completing the project.
 Three days later, on PAOK's official website, the inner and outer design of the new stadium were revealed, as well as a VIP lounge.
 The exterior view is set to have a pattern that matches an eagle's wings, while the inner part will have the similar form of stadiums such as the Stade Vélodrome.

 The New Stadium plans present some significant changes to the original stadium, notably a giant roof covering the entire stadium which counters a common criticism of the current ground regarding exposure to weather and elements outside of Gates 1 and 2.
 The existing stands would be demolished and reconstructed, moving closer to the pitch and eliminating the distance from the former running track.